Samsung/auto_off_target/docs/data_init_file.md

 In a summary, we are looking for a function named ```foo_store``` and wish to have a special initialization (with special order) of two of its arguments: a buffer and the buffer size.
 Please find the detailed breakdown of the data file fields in the comments.
 You might have noticed that while we have the "fuzz" field defined for the buffer we miss that for the count.
 This is because in AoT simple builtin types such as ```int``` are fuzzed by default.

-Curious to see what type of init comes out of this JSON file?
+Curious to see what type of init comes out of the example JSON file mentioned above?
 ```c
     ...
     size_t count; // note that we call the parameter "count" (field user_name) and initialize it before "buf" (field order)